Scherzer bounces back from rough start, Nats beat Braves 4-2 (Sep 19, 2017) | FOX Sports

 Scherzer bounces back from rough start, Nats beat Braves 4-2 (Sep 19, 2017)

-This time, Scherzer struck out seven and walked only one while throwing 83 of 112 pitches for strikes.
+Turner missed a good chunk of the season with a fractured right wrist.
+He still reached 42 stolen bases, topping Alfonso Soriano for the team’s high since arriving in Washington.

-Ryan Madson pitched around trouble in the eighth and Sean Doolittle finished with a perfect for his 22nd save, his 19th in as many chances since the Nationals acquired him from Oakland on July 16.
+”Usually if a person is fast, he’s not the best baseball player,” Zimmerman said. ”Trea is a baseball player who happens to be fast.”

-Ryan Zimmerman had three hits and drove in a pair of runs for the NL East champion Nationals.
+The Washington bullpen, a huge liability early this season, continued to excel.
+Ryan Madson pitched around trouble in the eighth, and Sean Doolittle finished with a perfect ninth for his 22nd save, his 19th in as many chances since the Nationals acquired him from Oakland on July 16.

 Rookie left-hander Luiz Gohara (1-2) surrendered four runs and 11 hits in 6 1/3 innings.

-Scherzer retired the first 11 Atlanta hitters before Freddie Freeman reached on a bloop single to right in the fourth.
+Scherzer retired his first 11 hitters before Freddie Freeman reached on a bloop single to right in the fourth.
 Kurt Suzuki dumped a 3-2 pitch in front of left fielder Howie Kendrick to bring home Atlanta’s first run.

 TRAINING ROOM

-Nationals: 2B Daniel Murphy was scratched from the lineup shortly before the first pitch because of hamstring tightness.
-He was replaced by Wilmer Difo.
+Nationals: 2B Daniel Murphy was scratched shortly before the first pitch because of hamstring tightness and replaced by Wilmer Difo.
+Baker said it was nothing serious and he expects Murphy to be back in the lineup Wednesday night. ”We need him in there to be sharp and stay sharp,” the manager said.

 Braves: CF Ender Inciarte left after the fourth inning with a sore left thumb.
 It’s been a lingering problem for the speedy outfielder, who was listed as day to day.
-Lane Adams moved from left field to center after Inciarte departedt, while Jace Peterson took over leadoff spot in the order.
+Lane Adams moved from left field to center after Inciarte departed.

 UP NEXT

-Nationals: LH Gio Gonzalez (14-7) gets the nod in the second game of the series Wednesday night.
+Nationals: LHP Gio Gonzalez (14-7) gets the nod in the second game of the series.
 He is 0-2 with a 6.48 ERA in three starts against Atlanta this season, which includes his most recent appearance last week in Washington when he surrendered seven hits and five runs in five innings of an 8-0 loss.

-Braves: RH Lucas Sims (2-5) will fill in for Mike Foltynewicz, who was forced to skip his scheduled start after lacerating his right middle finger in his last appearance.
+Braves: RHP Lucas Sims (2-5) will fill in for Mike Foltynewicz, who won’t make his scheduled start after lacerating his right middle finger in his last appearance.
 Sims has made his last four relief appearances since starting the first seven games of his big league career.

 —